 The number one most important reason is this: you know all those smart people who research trends and study analytics?
 Well, they have developed stats over a long period of time that show that no one clicks on sliders (well, technically only 1% do).
 Whether that is accidental or intentional, the brainiacs can’t say.
 What they can say that is that your slider has very low click-through rates.

 Annnnd, that should be enough for you.
 What have you invested time, energy, brain power, and copywriters on your website for if you’re going to ignore conversion facts?

 But, you know, I write so engagingly and you guys seem to like me so I’ll carry on.

-No one likes a website with multiple personality disorder
+No one likes a website that yells into your face.

 Sliders take control away from the reader visiting your site.
 They are moving objects that run regardless of whether the reader is interested.
 This can result in a shift of reader focus from the reason they visited in the first place.
 Sliders are terribly ignorant of self-paced reading and can often look like ads or ‘offers’ which the reader then just disregards.